What is hysterosalpingography (HSG)?

 HSG is one of the methods of imaging the uterus and fallopian tubes that has many advantages.
 One of the most important advantages of this method is that it does not require surgery and is less invasive.
 Other benefits of hysterosalpingography include:

-- Provides valuable information on the types of infertility disorders and recurrent miscarriage problems
+- Provides valuable information on the types of infertility disorders and recurrent miscarriage problems.
+Learn more about infertility problems in women: Female infertility: Symptoms and causes

 - It is done in a short time